14 Unexpected Smoothie and Green Juice Ingredients

 Since we're always seeking out new ways to up the flavor and health profile of our drinks, we decided to share 14 add-ins that may not be on your roster-yet.

 Sneak extra protein and fiber into your smoothie by blending in cooked or canned chickpeas.
 They barely have any taste, and they add creaminess without being too thick.
-(Also great: they’re a Top 50 Winter Food for Weight Loss.)
-You can experiment with other beans, too—just aim for milder-tasting ones, like cannellini beans.
+(Also great: they're on our list of Top 50 Winter Foods for Weight Loss.)
+You can experiment with other beans, too-just aim for milder-tasting ones, like cannellini beans.